First Trimester Pregnancy Survival Guide

 - Prenatal Bath Bombs: Hot tubs may be out during pregnancy, but warm baths are incredibly beneficial during this time.
 To up the ante, I loved using Glow Organics Bath Bombs, which are made with Baking Soda, Citric Acid, Organic Cocoa Butter, Organic Sweet Almond Oil and Organic essential oils.
 I also loved their Foot and Hand Scrub

 - Gentle Skincare: With all the extra hormones, it’s only natural for your skin to take a hit.
 So if you missed the pregnancy glow and went straight to teenage boy acne (like me!), this one’s for you.
-Instead of drying out your skin with harsh topicals that have been proven to cause birth defects, check out True Botanicals Pregnancy Line and Acure Organics Sensitive Skin Cleanser.
+Instead of drying out your skin with harsh topicals that have been proven to cause birth defects, check out True Botanicals Pregnancy Line (get 15% off with the code Root15) and Acure Organics Sensitive Skin Cleanser.

 - Maternity Jeans: So, most women don’t really start showing until the second trimester.
 But I started showing around 10 weeks.
 And before that I just felt fat, bloated, puffy and like I ate too many tacos (which I probably did!).
 Don’t wait to make the switch to maternity clothes.
 I went to Target in my first trimester, and after slipping into a pair of their comfy and affordable maternity jeans, immediately got a huge self-confidence boost.
 I went from feeling like I was busting out of my clothes to feeling like the adorable pregnant mama I was.
 I also loved the super soft and chic maternity tops at Destination Maternity, which has so many great sales!